Dear Members Gujarat Gas Limited

 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL APPOINTMENT AND RESIGNATION OFDIRECTORS

-A brief resume ofthe Directors to be appointed at the ensuing Annual General Meetingnature of their expertise in specific functional areas and details regarding the Companiesin which they hold Directorship Membership / Chairmanship of committees of the Board aregiven in the Explanatory Statement forming part of the Notice of the 5th Annual GeneralMeeting.
+Shri Anil Mukim IAS Chief Secretary Government of Gujarat has been appointed asAdditional Director and Chairman with effect from 1st April 2020.
+It is proposed toappoint Shri Anil Mukim IAS in the ensuing 8th Annual General Meeting.
+A brief resume ofthe Directors to be appointed at the ensuing Annual General Meeting nature of expertisein specific functional areas and details regarding the Companies in which the Directorshipis held together with the Membership / Chairmanship of Committees of the Board will begiven in the Explanatory Statement forming part of the Notice of the 8th Annual GeneralMeeting.

-Pursuant to the provisions of the Companies Act 2013 the performance evaluation ofindividual Directors for FY 2016-17 was carried out as per the terms and conditions oftheir appointment based on the various parameters.
+Pursuant to the provisions of the Companies Act 2013 the performance evaluation ofthe Board Committees and individual Directors for FY 2019-20 was carried out as per theterms and conditions of their appointment based on the various parameters.

 MEETINGS OF THE BOARD OF DIRECTORS